Countly/countly-sdk-documentation/java/next.md

 </p>
 <h1 id="h_01HABV0K6C0FGCV0NJV59ZFJSC">Events</h1>
 <p>
+  <a href="/hc/en-us/articles/4403721560857" target="_blank" rel="noopener noreferrer">Events</a>
-  Events in Countly represent some meaningful event user performed in your application within a <code>Session</code>.
+  in Countly represent some meaningful event user performed in your application within a <code>Session</code>.
 Please avoid recording everything like all taps or clicks users performed.
 In case you do, it will be very hard to extract valuable information from generated analytics.